EvolSoft/ChatCensor/README.md

 1. Run the command "/addword &lt;word&gt;"<br>
 2. Go to ChatCensor plugin directory and open "words.yml" file<br>
-3. Find the world in the list and customize its settings<br>
+3. Find the world in the list and customize its settings

 These are the censored word settings: